NiazMahmud2001/University_of_Sharjah_Rag_chatbot/web-app/README.md

 **Notes**
 - Restart the dev server after changing environment variables.
 - For deployment (e.g., Vercel), configure env vars and keep `RAG_SERVER_URL` pointing to your backend.
+ - If you see CORS errors when calling `RAG_SERVER_URL`, enable CORS on the backend for your dev origin.